- Course ID:FEMPODW013

 - Tracy (Logan) Niro, Program Manager, Federal Energy Management Program.
 Read Bio.

-Tracy (Logan) Niro is the acting Utility Energy Service Contract program manager and Federal Utility Partnership Working Group Chair at the U.S. Department of Energy’s (DOE) Federal Energy Management Program.
-Tracy also manages the Renewable Energy Procurement program and oversees utility acquisitions at DOE.
+Tracy (Logan) Niro is the Utility Partnerships Program manager and Federal Utility Partnership Working Group chair at the U.S. Department of Energy’s (DOE) Federal Energy Management Program.
+Tracy also advises the Distributed Energy and Energy Procurement program and oversees utility acquisitions at DOE.
 Tracy was a 2009 Presidential Management Fellow and was awarded the Fulbright Professional Scholarship in Climate Change and Clean Energy to Australia in 2013.
 Tracy’s career in energy began as a staff accountant for an investor-owned utility.
-She holds a Bachelor of Arts in Economics from the University of Nevada, Las Vegas, and earned her Juris Doctor from the University of San Diego School of Law.
+She holds a Bachelor of Arts in economics from the University of Nevada, Las Vegas, and earned her Juris Doctor from the University of San Diego School of Law.
 Close Bio

 - Jenny Heeter, Senior Energy Analyst, National Renewable Energy Laboratory.
 Read Bio.